 - Low chair to sit on while bathing or feeding baby

-3. Feeding essentials for newborns
+3. Feeding essentials

 If you are bottle feeding you will need: